-This Integrated Development Plan is developed according the Municipal Systems Act, 32 of 2000, Chapter 5 which provides that the muncipality must develop its IDP for five years and review it annually.
+This Draft Integrated Development Plan is developed according the Municipal Systems Act, 32 of 2000, Chapter 5 which provides that the muncipality must develop its IDP for five years and review it annually.

-The Integrated Development Plan potrays the synopsis of the situational analysis in our municipality.
-It gives an indication of strengths we have as an insitution and where we can bank on to provider better services to our communities.
+The Draft Integrated Development Plan gives an indication of strengths we have as an insitution and where we can bank on to provider better services to our communities.
 It further highlights the weaknesses which we need to improve on or rectify to gain a compentative advantage and provide sustainable services.
-The IDP also identifies the opportunities presented by the environment as well as the threats which we must mitigate by planning in advance.

-Key to the IDP is the Vision, Mission and Values of the current Council (2016-2021) there are the strategies that we have undertaken to resolve these challenges.
+Key to the Draft IDP are the strategies that we have undertaken to resolve these challenges.
 These strategies have been converted into implimentable programmes and projects permitted by the limited resources that we have.
 We have budgeted for capital and operational projects after looking into our resources both financially and warm bodies.